 Foot Gear Failure.
-Boots, snowshoes, ski bindings can all fail and lead to problems ranging from an inconvenience to life threatening.
-People have been know to loose their boots during river crossings and in deep snow.
+Boots, snowshoes and ski bindings can all fail and lead to problems ranging from an inconvenience to a life-threatening situation.
+People have been know to lose their boots during river crossings and in deep snow.

-Boots loosing their soles is an occasional problem, Most times duck tape can temporarily solved the problem.
+Boots losing their soles is an occasional problem.
+Most of the time, duct tape can temporarily solved the problem.

-Snowshoe bindings can break leading to the loss of the snowshoe.
-Make sure you inspect the bindings before your trip and repair them if needed.
+Snowshoe bindings can break, leading to the loss of the snowshoe.
+Be sure to inspect the bindings before your trip and repair them if needed.